 The word "faith" is actually the faith, the body of truth that has been given to us in the Word of God.
-When the first church came into existence, they "continued steadfastly in the apostles' doctrine" (Acts 2:42), which was the body of truth that has come down to us in the Word of God.
-We must build ourselves up in that if we are to stand.
+When the first church came into existence, it is said that they "continued steadfastly in the apostles' doctrine" (Acts 2:42), which was the body of truth that has come down to us in the Word of God.
+We must build up ourselves in that if we are to stand.

-In other words, study the Word of God.
-Since God gave 66 books, He meant for us to study all 66 of them-not only our three or four favorites.
-How many Bible classes go back and forth, teaching John, Romans, and oh, maybe they'll teach Revelation-but what about the other 63 books in the Bible?
+In other words we are to study the Word of God.
+Since God gave sixty-six books, He meant that we are to study all sixty-six of them - not only the three or four that are our favorites.
+How many Bible classes go back and forth, teaching John, Romans, and oh, they'll teach Revelation, but what about the other sixty-three books that are in the Bible?
+Why don't we study them?
 Why don't we study all of them?
 My friend, if you are going to build yourself up in your most holy faith, you must have the total Word of God.
 You can't build a house without a foundation.
-And when you get the foundation laid, you need to put up timbers to hold the roof, you'll need sides on it, and of course you'll want to fix it up on the inside.
-Friend, you need all 66 books of the Bible if you are going to build yourself up on your most holy faith.
+And when you get the foundation laid, you will need to put up some timbers to hold the roof, you'll need sides on it, and of course you'll want to fix it up on the inside.
+Friend, you need all sixty-six books of the Bible if you are going to build up yourself on your most holy faith.